 Are you an ecofeminist?

 Are you an ecofeminist?
 Do you favour an environmental justice approach?
 What does one approach offer that the other doesn’t?
 Or, do you believe that Indigenous feminisms have the most potential to transform human and non-human relations?
-Reflecting on where you sit can help you think through the differences between these theoretical approaches.
+Reflecting on where you sit can help you consider the differences between these theoretical approaches.

-Women and girls are on the forefront of the movement to protect the planet.
+Women and girls are at the forefront of the movement to protect the planet.
 Greta Thunberg and Mari Copeny (aka Little Miss Flint) have galvanized international movements.
 Mari Copeny organized for water justice in Flint, Michigan, writing:

 “When the water crisis began, all I wanted to do was to fight for my younger siblings, especially my little sister, who would get such bad rashes from the water that she would need to be covered in a special ointment and wrapped in plastic wrap to try to help heal her skin.
 I wanted to fight for all the kids here that were scared and confused.
 I wanted to fight for the adults that had to teach the kids that the water was poison.”